korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 }
 ```

-You can see 2 new fields there, plus a call to super.toString().
+You can see two new fields there, plus a call to super.toString().
 Now, this super is different from the super parentheses call.
 It's a lot like using the "this" notation to access a field on the current instance.
 This code lets us call a method of superclass.
 We'll talk about this a lot more in upcoming courses.
-I want to add 1 more constructor, after the first one, before we test this:
+I want to add one more constructor, after the first one, before we test this:

 ```java
 public Dog(String type, double  weight) {